AhmedBhati/Live-Video-Streaming-with-Python-and-Flask/README.md

 # Live-Video-Streaming-with-Python-and-Flask
 In this project Live Video Streaming is Done with Python Using Flask and Gunicorn as a production WSGI server with gevent for asynchronous calls.
-It streams the video and also saves the stream All thanks to the the article written by Miguel Grinberg.
+It streams the video and also saves the stream.
+All thanks to the the article written by Miguel Grinberg.

 Following depencencies should be installed before running the code:
 ```python